entekadesign/kobold-alarm-clock-card/README.md

 If you notice an error or have a feature suggestion that would benefit many users, [send me a note](mailto:marco@entekadesign.com) or [open a pull request](https://codeberg.org/entekadesign/kobold-alarm-clock/pulls).

-If you want to build your own card but you're not sure how to start, [here is a tutorial](https://github.com/home-assistant-tutorials).
+If you want to build your own card but you're not sure how to start, [check out this tutorial](https://github.com/home-assistant-tutorials).

 <br>